devdeliw/website/content/posts/memory.md

 DRAM cells, however, are much smaller than SRAM cells.
 Packing many DRAM cells close together is much simpler, and *less expensive*.
 For this reason, caches use SRAM cells, where speed is critical.
 Main memory uses DRAM cells, where capacity is critical.
 A typical L1 cache may contain *hundreds of thousands* of SRAM cells, whereas main memory contains *trillions* of DRAM cells.

-Let's walk through exactly how memory is read or written with SRAM versus DRAM.

 ## Accessing Memory